Turbulent solutions of the binormal flow and the 1D cubic Schr\"odinger equation: Introduction

 where $f$ is a space independent function determined by $(c,\tau)(t,0)$.
-In particular Hasimoto's transform can be seen as an inverse Madelung transform\footnote{From the intrinsic equations it follows that $c^2$ and $2\tau$ satisfy a Euler-Korteweg type equation, and Hasimoto's transform sends it to Gross-Pitaesvskii; Madelung transform ensures that if $u$ solves Gross-Pitaesvskii, then $\rho:=|u|^2$ and $v:=2\nabla_x Arg\, u$ solve an Euler type equation with the extra quantum pressure.}.
+The Hasimoto transform is thus assigning a solution of 1D Schr\"odinger equation to a solution of the binormal flow.
+In particular Hasimoto's transform can be seen as an inverse Madelung transform\footnote{From the intrinsic equations it follows that if $\chi$ solves the binormal flow then $c^2$ and $2\tau$ satisfy a Euler-Korteweg type equation.
+Thus Hasimoto's transform assigns to such Euler-Korteweg solutions a solution of 1D cubic Schr\"odinger equation.
+In particular, by a change of phase, Hasimoto's transform assigns a solution of \eqref{Hasimoto} with potential $f=1$, that is Gross-Pitaevskii equation.
+Conversely, Madelung transform ensures that if $u$ is a solution of Gross-Pitaesvskii equation, then introducing $\rho,v$ such that $u(t,x)=\sqrt{\rho(t,x)}e^{i\theta(t)}e^{i\int_0^x v(t,s)ds}$, i.e. $\rho:=|u|^2$ and $v:=2\nabla_x Arg\, u$, then $(\rho,v)$ solve an Euler type equation with the extra quantum pressure, i.e. a Euler-Korteweg type equation.}.
 Conversely, for any function $f$ depending only on the time variable, for instance $f\equiv 0$, from a smooth solution $u$ of \eqref{Hasimoto}, Hasimoto gave a method to construct frames whose first vector is a solution of \eqref{Smap} and thus a solution of the binormal flow \eqref{VFE}.

 The non-vanishing curvature condition was removed by Koiso in 1997 (\cite{Koiso1997}) by considering instead of the filament function the complexified normal developement of the curve given by the coefficients appearing in the derivatives of parallel transport frames.
 For these frames the other vectors than the tangent are relatively parallel in the sense that their variation is in the direction of the tangent vector, see Bishop's article "There are more than one way to frame a curve" (\cite{Bishop1975}).
 In \S \ref{section-Hasimoto} we shall present in a detailed way the Hasimoto construction in this parallel transport frames framework.